-As of December 31, 2019, the Company has an effective Form S-3 registration statement, on file with the SEC, for an aggregate principal amount of \$200.0 million in securities.
+As of December 31, 2020, the Company has an effective Form S-3 registration statement on file with the SEC for an aggregate principal amount of \$200.0 million in securities.

-Shares reserved for issuance are composed of 0.3 million (2018: 0.3 million) Class A ordinary shares in relation to share purchase options granted to a service provider and 5.0 million (2018: 5.0 million) Class A ordinary shares reserved for the Company's stock incentive plan for eligible employees, directors and consultants.
-On April 26, 2017, the Company's shareholders approved an amendment to the stock incentive plan to increase the number of Class A ordinary shares available for issuance by 1.5 million shares from 3.5 million to 5.0 million.
-As of December 31, 2019 and 2018, there were no remaining Class A ordinary shares available for future issuance relating to share purchase options granted to the service provider as all options granted to service providers had been exercised.
-As of December 31, 2019 555,805 (2018: 1,122,170) Class A ordinary shares remained available for future issuance under the Company's stock incentive plan.
+On October 29, 2020, the Company's shareholders approved an amendment to the stock incentive plan to increase the number of Class A ordinary shares available for issuance by 3.0 million shares from 5.0 million to 8.0 million.
+As of December 31, 2020, 3,474,888 (2019: 555,805) Class A ordinary shares remained available for future issuance under the Company's stock incentive plan.
 The stock incentive plan is administered by the Compensation Committee of the Board of Directors.